Iqbal Sikander – Forgotten Member of 1992 World Cup

-When Iqbal Sikander name comes, the first call that comes into mind is the 1992 World Cup.
-He was the lucky part of the Pakistan squad that won the World Cup 1992.
-His full name is Muhammad Iqbal Sikander, was born December 19, 1958, in Karachi.
-The initial education he has received from St. Patrick’s High School, Karachi.
+Whenever Iqbal Sikander name comes up, the first call that comes to mind is the 1992 World Cup.
+He was the lucky part of the Pakistan squad that won the World Cup in 1992.
+His full name is Muhammad Iqbal Sikander, was born on December 19, 1958, in Karachi.
+His initial education was received at St. Patrick’s High School, Karachi.

 Iqbal Sikander’s action was quite high and effective in all forms of cricket.
 His potential to break on all surfaces is added ability.
 Needn’t say, that he was completely unluckily to pick at the age of 33, and his peak period might have gone.
 He never tested for any format.
 He spent so many years in England playing for different leagues.
 In 2001 Iqbal Sikander grabbed more than 100 wickets for playing Leigh Cricket in the Liverpool Competition.

 In Jan 1991 playing for Karachi Whites, in a List-A match against Peshawar, created history with his exceptional bowling by recording 6.2 – 3 – 7 – 7, as no other bowler has ever taken 7 wickets in a List-A game for the cost of fewer runs.

 In the opening match of the 1992 World Cup against West Indies at MCG, all Pakistani bowlers were spanked by Brain Lara / Desmond Haynes, and Richie Richardson.
 In this match, he bowls very economically by giving 26 runs in 8 overs.
 The entire Pakistani team didn’t pick a single wicket in this match and lost by 10 wickets.
 In the first semi-final against New Zealand at Auckland, he took 1 for 56, eventually dropping in the final of the World Cup 1992 against England at MCG.
 That was the end of his international career.